neckenth/presentations/dev-tea-sinon/reveal.js/content.md

 #### Also - Fakes

-- A fake is a Function that records args, return value, `this context`, and exception thrown (if any) for all of its calls
+- A fake is an immutable Function that records args, return value, `this` context, and exception thrown (if any) for all of its calls
-- Immutable - once it's created, its behavior cannot be changed
 - Not used to replace behavior under test
   - Fake function w/ fake behavior you can then use to replace object methods in your test cases: `sinon.replace()`